Where are Australian elections held?

 Description

-Three people are in a polling place completing their ballot papers in cardboard voting booths.
-Each voter is separated in their own booth to ensure their vote is secret.
+Five people in a polling place completing ballot papers in cardboard voting booths.
+Voters are separated in their own booth to ensure their vote is secret.
+One voter is seated and assisted by someone else.

 Permission should be sought from the Australian Electoral Commission (AEC) for third-party or commercial uses of this image.
 To contact the AEC email: media@aec.gov.au or phone: 13 23 26.